jaredkgrove/pick-up-games/README.md

     x display squads on user show page x display favorited courts on Player show page

-    - join by squad if admin of squad, all players are added to game
+    x join by squad if admin of squad, all players are added to game

     Flash Messages for invalid game, squad, and player creation